Music at Keble

 ➤to take part in the major orchestral concerts in the annual Keble Early Music Festival, plus other extra events (recently Bach Mass in B Minor, Mozart Requiem, Tallis Spem in alium, Monteverdi Vespers, Bach St John Passion, Purcell Dido & Aeneas)

 The Organ Scholarship is one of the most prestigious in Oxford and has a distinguished list of alumni.
 Prospective candidates should have fluent keyboard skills and be keen to develop their repertoire and technique, both as accompanist and soloist.
-They will work closely with the Director of Music in the preparation of music for services, and he also oversees the academic side of the organ scholars’ development as part of his role as Director of Studies for Music in the College.
+They will work closely with the Director of Music in the preparation of music for services.

 The Chapel organ is freely available for practice, and organ scholars are provided with a piano in their room for the duration of their study here.
 The organ was built in 2011 by Kenneth Tickell and has four manuals with 43 speaking stops.
 It was completely revoiced in 2016 by Fratelli Ruffatti of Padua, Italy and is now a most versatile and exciting instrument suitable for a wide range of solo repertoire plus choral accompaniment.